RotorHazard/rhfest-action/README.md

         uses: docker://ghcr.io/rotorhazard/rhfest-action:v1
 ```

-## Test Locally with Docker
+## Test plugin locally

+_Needs Docker installed_

-To run the RHFest action locally on your plugin repository, you can use the Docker image with the following command:
+RHFest is available as a [Docker image](https://github.com/RotorHazard/rhfest-action/pkgs/container/rhfest-action), which makes it easy to test locally without installing any dependencies.
+To test your RotorHazard plugin repository, you can use the following command:

 ```bash
 docker run --rm -v "$(pwd)":/repo ghcr.io/rotorhazard/rhfest-action:latest